ferrisbueller66/ferrisbueller66.github.io/_posts/2020-08-07-roadmap_to_redux.markdown

 }
 ```

-If this makes sense, then you've made it to then end of our road trip.
+If this makes sense, then you've made it to then end of our road trip and whatever the Redux version of WallyWorld is.
 ![](https://i.imgur.com/xXqSNQj.gif)